Give your body a boost and start your day with immune-boosting vitamins and minerals with these Lemon Ginger Turmeric Shots.

 - Shot glasses - to serve the drinks in

-- Storage Jars - an airtight container to store the turmeric shots in
+- Large Mason Jar - an airtight container to store the turmeric shots in

 Why You Love This Recipe

-There’s so many health benefits in there turmeric wellness shots
+There's so many health benefits in these turmeric wellness shots

 - It has anti-inflammatory, antioxidant and immune-boosting benefits from the lemon, turmeric and ginger